twitter/cache-trace/README.md

 ---

 ### Acknowledgement
-  We thank Carnegie Mellon University PDL lab, SNIA and Storj for hosting the traces.
+  We thank Carnegie Mellon University PDL, SNIA and Storj for hosting the traces.

 ### License